Bleeding heart (Lamprocapnos spectabilis)

 Fertilizer/Soil and pH/Watering: These plants are at their best in evenly moist, rich soil A two-inch layer of mulch will help buffer soil moisture and keep the ground cooler.
 A slightly acidic soil (pH 6.0 to 6.5) is ideal, but plants will tolerate a pH up to 7.5.
 Apply a light application of balanced or slow-release fertilizer or side-dress with compost and organic amendments when new growth appears.
 Water well if it is unseasonably dry, as plants prefer evenly moist soil.
 Water consistently - D. spectabilis will go dormant during dry conditions in summer.

 Pests/Diseases: Dicentra is occasionally bothered by slugs and snails.
 Treat accordingly with baits or by handpicking.
 If grown in poorly drained, wet soil, the crowns of the plants may rot.
 Avoid these soils and allow good air circulation.
 Keep mulch several inches away from the base/crowns of the plants.

 Reflowering: The smaller varieties of Dicentra will bloom right up until frost in temperate climates, especially if old flower stems are removed.
 In areas with very hot summers, flowering may stop but will resume with cooler weather.
 Regular removal of yellowing foliage will keep plants looking fresh.

-Dividing/Transplanting: Divide or transplant if needed as soon as you see new growth.
+Propogation/Transplanting: Divide or transplant if needed as soon as you see new growth.
 IPlants can be gingerly divided in early spring; gently separate the brittle roots, replanting vigorous pieces from the outer edge of the plant.